doubledutch/doubledutch.github.io-old/faq.md

 ![extensions in menu](./images/nav-extensions.png)
 ![trivia extension](./images/trivia.png)

-Building extensions gives a high return on investment of development time, because they run on both iOS and Android devices via the React Native framework.
+Building extensions gives a high return on engineering investment, because they run on both iOS and Android devices via [React Native][react-native].
 Additionally, DDDP provides some easy [backend-as-a-service options][firebase-connector].

 ### Can an extension access data from the rest of the app?